 14.7.3.1 Procedure for Allocation

-Where the conduct or omission(s) of a particular Market Participant or Market Participants has not been identified by NERC, WECC, or FERC as a contributing cause for a monetary penalty assessed against the CAISO for a NERC Reliability Standards violation, the CAISO may make a filing with FERC under Section 205 of the Federal Power Act seeking approval to recover the cost of such reliability-related penalties from all Market Participants.
-The CAISO’s Section 205 filing may include a proposed methodology for allocating the penalty across the various types of Market Participants.
+Where the conduct or omission(s) of a particular RC Customer or Market Participant or RC Customers or Market Participants has not been identified by NERC, WECC, or FERC as a contributing cause for a monetary penalty assessed against the CAISO for a NERC Reliability Standards violation, the CAISO may make a filing with FERC under Section 205 of the Federal Power Act seeking approval to recover the cost of such reliability-related penalties from all RC Customers or Market Participants.
+The CAISO’s Section 205 filing may include a proposed methodology for allocating the penalty across the various types of RC Customers or Market Participants.

 14.7.3.2 Case-By-Case FERC Review

 Any allocation of penalties pursuant to Section 14.7.3 must be determined by FERC on a case-by-case basis.
-Absent FERC approval, the CAISO will not allocate a penalty under Section 14.7.3 to Market Participants.
+Absent FERC approval, the CAISO will not allocate a penalty under Section 14.7.3 to RC Customers or Market Participants.

 14.7.3.3 Payment of Allocated Amount

-After FERC issues a final order regarding allocation of the monetary penalty, the CAISO shall include any FERC-approved allocated amounts in the invoices for the appropriate Market Participants for the next billing period, or as soon as practicable.
+After FERC issues a final order regarding allocation of the monetary penalty, the CAISO shall include any FERC-approved allocated amounts in the invoices for the appropriate RC Customers or Market Participants for the next billing period, or as soon as practicable.